ahstat/ahstat.github.io/_posts/2017-1-11-Rediscover-EM-algorithm.md

 *Expectation-Maximization* algorithm (EM) is an algorithm used to estimate parameters of statistical models comprising latent variables.
 It is needed in the case where direct calculation of *maximum likelihood estimation* (MLE) is impractical.
 EM updates parameters of the model iteratively, in order to increase likelihood of the set.
-It generally gives good estimation results, although there is no guarantee of convergence to MLE (under mild conditions, EM converges to a local maximum though, see [this article](../images/2017-1-11-Rediscover-EM-algorithm/A15n316.pdf) for a review).
+It generally gives good estimation results, although there is no guarantee of convergence to MLE.

 Many introductions of EM exist on the web.
 This one starts from the likelihood computation problem and uses inductive reasoning to bring out EM.
-No implementation is provided here
+No implementation is provided here.
-(please check out [this post](../Optimizing-GMM-using-EM) to understand how to use and implement EM algorithm for GMM clustering).

 In this following,
 we begin by describing a general model involving latent variables.